Animation-Uprising/MotionSymphony_ExampleProject/README.md

-# MotionSymphony_ExampleProject
+# MotionSymphony Example Project & Issue Tracker
-This repository contains an example project of how Motion Symphony should be used.
+This repository contains an example project for motion symphony with animation and blueprint samples.

 Note: This project does not contain the Motion Symphony plugin itself.
 The plugin needs to be purchased and installed separately.